A collection of smart home devices including light bulbs and a smartphone, showcasing modern technology.

 5. Smart Lock (~$300–$550)

-Pick: Schlage Encode Plus (~$399 from Amazon AU).
+Pick: Schlage Encode Plus smart lock (~$399 from Amazon AU).
 Works with Apple HomeKit, Google Home, and Alexa.

 6. Smart Security Camera (~$80–$300)